8 Steps to Take for Better Basement Window Security

 STEP 4: Invest in reinforced glass to increase window security.

-If it’s time to replace your basement windows, consider choosing options with reinforced glass.
+If it’s time to replace the basement windows, homeowners will want to consider choosing options with reinforced glass.
 Like the glass in car windows, reinforced glass is treated with a film that prevents the window from shattering when it breaks.
 Reinforced windows will hold the shards of glass suspended in their place even though they’re broken, which means that if an intruder has been bold enough to try to smash their way in, they’ll have to then wrestle their way through a sticky, sharp wall of broken glass to gain entry.
 The peace of mind this extra layer of security provides may be worth the slightly higher cost.

 Need a home security system?
 SimpliSafe can help.
 With a comprehensive whole-house solution, you can be prepared for the unexpected.
 View SimpliSafe systems and prices.